Jail (song): Background

-West heavily contributed production to fellow rapper Jay-Z's sixth studio album The Blueprint in 2001, beginning a creative bond between the two.
-He has since helped produce various Jay-Z albums, while the rapper has been featured on numerous records by West, including his fifth studio album My Beautiful Dark Twisted Fantasy (2010).
-West and Jay-Z's collaborative album Watch the Throne was released in 2011, though they had a falling out five years later when West complained about him during the Saint Pablo Tour.
-Jay-Z addressed the fallout on the intro to his 13th studio album 4:44 (2017) and also assured in a promotional interview that he needed to speak with West for resolving their "family business", before the latter alleged their issues started after his wedding to Kim Kardashian in 2014.
+West extensively contributed to fellow rapper Jay-Z's sixth studio album, The Blueprint (2001), and signed a recording contract with the latter's record label, Roc-A-Fella Records.
+West has since co-produced several Jay-Z albums, while Jay-Z executive produced and guest appeared on several of West's earlier albums.
+The duo's collaborative album, Watch the Throne, was released in 2011, though they had a falling out five years later when West criticized Jay-Z during the former's Saint Pablo Tour.
+Jay-Z addressed the fallout on the intro to his thirteenth studio album 4:44 (2017), and also assured in a promotional interview that he needed to speak with West for resolving their "family business", before the latter alleged their issues started after his wedding to Kim Kardashian in 2014.

 On July 22, 2021, West ended the first listening event for Donda at Mercedes-Benz Stadium in Atlanta by playing a song that includes a verse from Jay-Z. The verse was reportedly recorded at 4pm on the previous day, apparently being rushed by Jay-Z for the event.
 The song's title was unveiled as "Jail" and during the album's third listening party at Soldier Field in Chicago, a version was played that replaced Jay-Z's verse with one from fellow rapper DaBaby.
 The replacement was widely condemned by fans, due to DaBaby's July 2021 homophobic rant.
 The final version re-added Jay-Z and removed DaBaby, marking the first track to include him and West since they both appeared on Drake's "Pop Style" (2016).
+Despite this, Pt.
+2 features vocals from the aforementioned DaBaby as well as Marilyn Manson, who himself was embroiled in controversy, as he was accused of sexually harassing actress Evan Rachel Wood.